|

 it, as it does with the severity.
 Bigger is bigger.

-in all sections and is for those who play hard!
+It is thicker in all sections and is for those who play hard!

 Historical